odabasi61/react-mercedes-car-rental-cssmodules/README.md

 This is a car rental project in which only Mercedes is rented.
 I used react-router-dom for page transitions.
 I used swiper library for carousels.
 React-icons library is used for the various icons.
-I cloned a workshop from a youtube channel but developed it in details and designed it in my own.
+I cloned a workshop from a youtube channel but developed it in details and designed it on my own.

 https://charming-horse-ea4b07.netlify.app/